WalletScrutiny/WalletScrutinyCom/_iphone/co.busha.apple.md

 issue:
 icon: co.busha.apple.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: getbusha
 providerLinkedIn:
-providerFacebook:
+providerFacebook: getbusha
 providerReddit:

 redirect_from:

 ---

+The description

+> Won’t you rather trade and store your crypto assets on a platform you can trust?
+Busha is a Nigerian based crypto exchange that offers you all these and more.

+sounds like it's an app to access an account on a custodial platform.

+On their website they are more explicit:

+> **Safe & Secure**<br>
+  Our 24/7 monitoring systems, cold storage and industry-standard multi-sig wallets ensure that your assets are the safest they can be.

+which is a list of features only relevant in a custodial context.

+Our verdict: **not verifiable**.